wanderlux/thirdparty-wab/README.md

 WAB widget example to use third-party JS libraries

-Made this quick Web AppBuilder for ArcGIS widget to show how to add third-party libraries to them so widgets can be standalone since I couldn't understand ArcGIS documentation and could not find much help online.
+Since I couldn't understand ArcGIS documentation and could not find much help online, I made this quick Web AppBuilder for ArcGIS widget to show how to add third-party libraries to them so widgets can be standalone.

+Once solved it was pretty obvious but \*¯\_(ツ)_/¯\*

 ## The library itself